benmaier/epipack/docs/devguide/process_rates_events.rst

 Node-Based Events
 =================

-For StochasticEpiModels, processes are converted to node-based events.
+For `StochasticEpiModels`, processes are converted to node-based events.
 Here, the algorithm needs to know which events a node can take part in leading the active (transmitting) role or a transitioning role.